IamCathal/booksbooksbooks/README.md

 From the homepage new shelves can be manually crawled.
 From [http://localhost:2945/available](http://localhost:2945/available) all books which have been found so far on TheBookshop.ie will be aggregrated.
 A total cost will be displayed out of €20 because they offer free shipping on orders above that amount.

 For automated checking you first need to set the (goodreahds) shelf to crawl which can be done onthe [http://localhost:2945/settingsf](http://localhost:2945/settings) page.
 This will then use your specified shelf and crawl it in the backgrund when the time comes

+### Setting Flags

+A good few things can be customised from the [http://localhost:2945/settings](http://localhost:2945/settings) page

+- [x] Set the time when the automated crawl should be executed.
+This crawl happens once per day at the specified time
+- [x] Send an alert when a book was marked as available from the last crawl but is now no longer available (it was bought)
+- [x] Send an alert only when the total cost of the available books has exceeded €20 which means the order is eligible for free shipping
+- [x] Whether to have a compact or spacious alert styled messaged

 ### Configuration